Fact Sheet on Mandated Benefits for the Treatment of Nervous and Mental Disorders or Substance Use Disorders

 1 A “non-grandfathered plan” is a health plan established after the ACA was enacted or a health plan changed in one or more specified ways since the law’s enactment.

-No. Any group health plan whose costs increase 2% or more the first year and 1% for every subsequent year due to the application of MHPAEA’s requirements may claim an exemption from MHPAEA’s requirements.
+No. Any group health plan whose costs increase 2% or more in the first year and 1% for every subsequent year due to the application of MHPAEA’s requirements may claim an exemption from MHPAEA’s requirements.

 The same exemption is available under state law.
 However, if it is exempt, state law requires compliance with the minimum mandated coverage requirements contained in s.
 632.89 (2), Wis.
 Stat.